Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

 It should be noted that Africanized honeybees, which look very similar to the European variety, are more aggressive, particularly in defense of their nest. if you live in an area where Africanized honeybees are known to live, be wary of anything that looks like a honeybee and avoid swarms.
 (Africanized bees swarm more often than European bees.)

-I think bumble bees are cute.
-Much larger than honeybees, they are also even furrier, and their coloring is often brighter, though this varies from species to species.
+I think bumblebees are cute.
+They are also furrier, much larger than honeybees, and their coloring is often brighter, though this varies from species to species.